KostasValeckas/PyLongslit/docs/identify.rst

 You can see the full list at `<https://github.com/KostasValeckas/PyLongslit_dev/blob/main/database/alfosc_he_ne_vac.dat>`_.

-This line list is taken from the same link as the arc lamp maps, and converted from air to vacuumwavelengths.
-As user you can decide yourself whether to use the air or vacuum line wavelengths, just know that your end product will also be in the same system.
+This line list is taken from the same link as the arc lamp maps, and converted from air to vacuum .
+As user you can decide yourself whether to use the air or vacuum line , just know that your end product will also be in the same system.

 The application is called by: